-4.2.11.1 Crossings where non-native invasive species may be present
+4.2.10.1 Crossings where non-native invasive species may be present

-There are biological records of non-native invasive plant species within 500m of a number of crossings (See Anglia Level Crossing Ecology Constraints Report: Essex and Others and Map in Appendix B).
+There are biological records of non-native invasive plant species within 500m crossing S07 (See Anglia Level Crossing Ecology Constraints Report: Suffolk (Mott MacDonald, 2017a) and in Appendix B).

-It is an offence to plant or otherwise cause non-native invasive plant species (Indian balsam, Japanese knotweed and floating pennywort) to grow (spread) in the wild.
+It is an offence to plant or otherwise cause non-native invasive plant species (Indian balsam) to grow (spread) in the wild.

-No non-native invasive plant species were recorded in the Zol of any of the crossings during the filed surveys.
+No non-native invasive plant species were recorded in the ZoI of any of the crossings during the filed surveys.
 Considering the localised scale and nature of the works, it is considered reasonably unlikely that the works will result in an offence.

-If a previously unrecorded non-native invasive plant species (such as Indian balsam, Japanese knotweed or floating pennywort) is suspected on Site, an ecologist should be contacted (Appendix D).
+If a previously unrecorded non-native invasive plant species (such as Indian balsam) is suspected on Site, an ecologist should be contacted (Appendix D).
 If it is confirmed to be a non-native invasive plant species, advice should be sought from gov.uk.